sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The `fastgather` command is a much faster version of `sourmash gather`.

-`fastgather` takes a query metagenome and an input collection (zip or "fromfile") as database, and outputs a CSV:
+`fastgather` takes a single query metagenome (in any file format) and an input collection (zip or "fromfile") as database, and outputs a CSV:
 ```
 sourmash scripts fastgather query.sig.gz podar-ref-list.txt -o results.csv --cores 4
 ```